akshcllctve/ww/_posts/2014-10-01-making-primary-attraction.markdown

 At this point we also like to generate a brand **style guide** using [Stylify Me](http://stylifyme.com).
 Now we have a handy reference for font styles and colors!

-That's everything we used when we building this website.
+That's everything we used to build this website.
 Thanks to everyone out there working hard developing these amazing tools and services.
-With these resources, there's never been a better(or funner!) time to build a business online.
+With these resources, there's never been a better(or more fun!) time to build a business online.
 We truly love making websites, and we'd love to make yours.
 If you want a world class platform to build your business on [get in touch](http://primaryattraction.com/contact/).